michielbdejong/backtofront/README.md

 # BACKTOFRONT

-This is a tool for rapidly prototyecho noBackend apps.
+This is a tool for rapidly prototyping noBackend apps.
 Write your dream code in node modules, and put them into the 'modules/' directory.
 Then on the server run:

     npm install
     node backtofront.js 1234 my_secret